 The Federal Pell Grant is the foundation for all other need-based programs.
 Students are considered for other financial aid awards after their eligibility for the Federal Pell Grant has been determined.
 Students must adhere to the satisfactory academic progress policy along with meeting the need-based eligibility requirement to receive financial aid.
-The requirements of the satisfactory academic progress policy are available in the Financial Aid Office.
+The requirements of the satisfactory academic progress policy are available in the Office of Financial Aid.